-We, each of our directors and executive officers and certain other current stockholders, who will own in the aggregate approximately shares, or approximately % of our common stock after the completion of this offering (assuming they do not purchase any shares in this offering and that the underwriters do not exercise their option to purchase additional shares) are entering into lock-up agreements under which we and they will generally agree not to sell or otherwise transfer our or their shares for a period of 180 days after the date of this prospectus.
-These lock-up agreements are subject to certain exceptions.
+We, each of our directors and executive officers and certain other current stockholders, who will own in the aggregate approximately 30,476,596 shares, or approximately 59.6% of our common stock after the completion of this offering (assuming they do not purchase any shares in this offering and that the underwriters do not exercise their option to purchase additional shares) are entering into lock-up agreements or will otherwise be subject to lock-up restrictions under which we and they will generally agree not to sell or otherwise transfer our or their shares for a period of 180 days after the date of this prospectus.
+These lock-up agreements and restrictions are subject to certain exceptions.
 For additional information, see "Underwriting-Lock-Up Agreements."
-As a result of these contractual restrictions, shares of our common stock subject to lock-up agreements will not be eligible for sale until these agreements expire or the restrictions are waived by the underwriters.
+As a result of these contractual restrictions, shares of our common stock subject to lock-up agreements and restrictions will not be eligible for sale until these agreements or restrictions expire or the restrictions are waived by the underwriters.

-In addition, we have reserved up to shares of our common stock offered by this prospectus for sale through a directed share program, at the initial public offering price, to our directors, executive officers, employees and business associates and certain other related persons who have expressed an interest in purchasing our common stock in this offering.
-Any shares sold to our directors and executive officers in the directed share program will be subject to the 180-day lock-up agreement.
-See "Underwriting -Lock-Up Agreements."
+In addition, we have reserved up to 426,695 shares of our common stock offered by this prospectus for sale through a directed share program, at the initial public offering price, to our directors, executive officers, employees and business associates and certain other related persons who have expressed an interest in purchasing our common stock in this offering.
+Any shares sold to our directors and executive officers in the directed share program will be subject to the 180-day lock-up restrictions described below.
+See "Underwriting-Lock-Up Agreements."

 Following the lock-up period, all of the shares of our common stock that are restricted securities or are held by our affiliates as of the date of this prospectus will be eligible for sale in the public market only if (i) they are registered under the Securities Act or (ii) an exemption from registration, such as Rule 144, is available.
-The underwriters do not have any present intention or arrangement to release any shares of our common stock subject to lock-up agreements prior to the expiration of the 180-day lock-up period.
+The underwriters do not have any present intention or arrangement to release any shares of our common stock subject to lock-up agreements or restrictions prior to the expiration of the 180-day lock-up period.